bevanvar/Group44ENGG1340/README.md

 5) **Automatic updation** of inventory status based on availability
 6) Scan the inventory to **check** if any commodity
    - is out of stock
-   - nearly out of stock
+   - is nearly out of stock
 #### Additional Features
 1) **Display** the whole inventory in order of **serial number** along with the number of commodities.
 2) **Display** the whole inventory in order of **demand** (popularity based on number of sales) along with the number of commodities.